Harris Monoshock Kawasaki (Originally published 01-21 – revised 12-22)

 Background: Harris Performance

 (I assume this Harris factory shot is from the Hertford facility, Magnum models under construction similar to this Kawasaki powered Magnum 2.
 Note color combination.
-To the best of my knowledge, the majority of Magnum kits were produced for Kawasaki and Suzuki engines.)
+To the best of my knowledge, the majority of Magnum kits were produced for Kawasaki and Suzuki engines.
+No. 27 is the only photograph I could find of the Harris Frames/Andy Goldsmith racer, and while the whole bike isn’t shown, it’s clearly the same bodywork)

 Inspired perhaps by the Martian-hunting ironclad in HG Wells’ fictional ‘War of the Worlds‘, my research suggested that Thunderchild marked the spot when Harris expanded into the four-stroke arena.
 Close, but not quite.
 According to a document penned in 1985 that has stayed with the bike since, the blazing racer (originally christened ‘Harris Monoshock’) made its 1978 debut on the cover of Superbike magazine, then took a trip to the Isle of Man that following summer.
 Clarification at last, we learn here that the bike was funded by John Angeletta and was based on the racing chassis developed for Harris pilot Andy Goldsmith.
 Entering 1980 with a fully knitted Pat O’Neil built engine, Thunderchild competitively ran in six endurance races that year.
-It is unclear who exactly penned this document, but it rings with authority to educate the potential new owner with build specs, instructions and more.
+Recently reaching out, Angeletta confirmed penning this document, done to educate the potential new owner with build specs, instructions and more.

 (Snipped from Superbike’s October, 1978 issue – some months before its IOM debut.
 Note deeply inset fairing with long windwings, stacked headlamps.)